music-encoding/guidelines/_guidelines-v3/11-editTrans/02-edittransErrors.md

 An encoder may choose to silently correct the engraver's error:

-{% include plainExample.html example="./v3/examples/editTrans/editTrans-sample212.xml" valid="true" %}
+{% include plainExample.html example="examples/editTrans/editTrans-sample212.xml" valid="true" version=page.version %}

 or the correction may be made explicit:

-{% include plainExample.html example="./v3/examples/editTrans/editTrans-sample213.xml" valid="true" %}
+{% include plainExample.html example="examples/editTrans/editTrans-sample213.xml" valid="true" version=page.version %}

 Alternatively, the encoder may simply record the typographic error without correcting